-Field Sobriety Tests in Massachusetts OUI / DUI Cases
+Field Sobriety Tests

 In many OUI / DUI cases, the strength of the prosecution's case against you may come down to the officer's alleged observations of your ability to operate the vehicle properly and safely, and whether any Field Sobriety Tests were performed.
+Field sobriety tests, however, are extremely subjective, even when they are properly employed by the police.
+Inevitably, however, the police rarely, if ever, properly explain or ask the person to administer these tests as they are supposed to.

-Field Sobriety Tests and employed by police because they test a person's 'divided attention' by concentrating on two things at once.
+Notwithstanding the above, Field Sobriety Tests and employed by police because they purportedly test a person's 'divided attention' by concentrating on two things at once.
 The theory behind Field Sobriety Tests is that, in order to drive a car safely, the operator must be able to do many things simultaneously (e.g., steer, accelerate, break, react to changes in surroundings etc.).
 Field Sobriety Tests, therefore, are designed to simulate the divided attention characteristics of driving by testing the person's:

 • information processing;